-The school district passed the Consequences for Misbehavior Policy (#SBR 700-40-4), which is a district-wide policy for dealing with inappropriate student behavior.
+The Code of Conduct Policy (#SBR 700-40-4) is a district-wide policy for addressing inappropriate student behavior.
 Elementary students will be subject to all the provisions under this policy.
 The policy is lengthy and includes consequences for K-12 students.
 Because of the length and importance of the document, it is being distributed to parents/guardians/students under a separate cover.